jjfiv/cs145-f2020/src/syllabus.md

 I try to create course materials with "Universal Design" in mind: that is, I try to make it so that all materials can be accomplished fairly by all students: for example, I schedule double the expected time by default on all exams.

 If there is any change that can be made to the course materials that would improve your learning, don't hesitate to ask or suggest such changes.

+## Student Expectations / Learning Strategy

+I will often be comparing this course to a foreign language course.
+Learning about computers via a computer language like Python is quite similar to learning a second or third language; if you do not read, write, and speak the language, it will be difficult to make sense of concepts or to get the ideas to stick in your head.

+To guide and demonstrate good learning practice, each of our readings will be accompanied by a handful of (mostly) multiple choice questions.
+These questions will be more difficult than those designed for exams, because the goal of them is to drive experimentation and discussion, rather than to check knowledge.
+I will freely discuss the correct answers to these questions in our synchronous labs, after which you will have the opportunity to update your answers.

+I imagine that a successful strategy to learn from the homework & readings will be to:

+1. Read the chapters and take some notes.
+2. Attempt the "homework quizzes".
+    - Try to assess your knowledge/notes: keep the book "closed".
+    - Guess on questions that ask "What does this code do?"
+3. Use your experience of homework to guide your learning:
+    - Re-read any sections on which you do not feel you know the correct answers.
+    - Type in and run any code from the homework to verify whether your guesses are correct.
+4. Review the homework again, updating your answers based on your closer reading.
+5. Ask questions and share knowledge on Slack.
+    - I will be fairly quiet here (focusing on clarifications, and giving thumbs-up to good discussions).
+6. Ask questions synchronously in lab.
+7. "Perfect" your homework answers & notes after lab.

+When projects become available on Wednesdays, you'll want to be wrapping up your knowledge from the readings so that you will be ready to work on the new assignment in the second half of lab.

 ## Preliminary Schedule